Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (12) Directly or indirectly giving to or receiving

-from any person, firm, corporation, partnership or association any fee, commission, rebate, or other form of compensation for any professional services not actually or personally rendered.
+from any person, firm, corporation, partnership or association any fee, commission, rebate, or other form of compensation for any services not actually or personally rendered.

 (13) A finding by the Department that the licensee,